 - Unforeseen challenges are common and must be addressed effectively, such as site issues, weather conditions, and changing building regulations and codes.

-- Project managers must establish safety standards for workers and anyone who comes on building project sites and effectively prevent and deal with accidents and injuries.
+- Project managers must establish safety standards for workers and anyone who comes to building project sites and effectively prevent and deal with accidents and injuries.

 Essential Construction Project Management Skills